Clear Water Academy: History

 Clear Water Academy was founded in 1995 with 24 students and two teachers, located in a rented downtown office.
 From there, Clear Water Academy continued to grow steadily.
 At the present, Clear Water houses over 400 students and 42 staff in three buildings located in CFB Calgary.
 Construction of a new building for the school began in 2018.
 The new building was completed in 2020 for use in the 2020–2021 school year.

 Academics

 Clear Water Academy offers all regular classes taught at most schools, from Science, to English, to Social Studies, to French.
 They also teach Spanish, rare among schools in Canada.
 Options include art and drama and, in grade 11–12, the option of either Physical Education 20 and 30, or Physics 20 and 30.

-In 2011, Clear Water Academy was ranked number 1 elementary school in Alberta by the Fraser Institute in the 2011 report, based on Provincial Achievement Test marks for students in grades 3 and 6.
+In 2011, Clear Water Academy was ranked number 1 elementary school in Alberta by the Fraser Institute in the 2011 report, based on Provincial Achievement test marks for students in grades 3 and 6.
+The school ranked 1st place in 2006 as well.
+In 2019, Clear Water Academy ranked 9th best elementary school in Alberta by the Fraser Institute.
+The school's high school program wasn't listed in the report.